 If you cancel with less than one week, but more than three days before the tour, then you can have a refund of 50% of the cost of your tour.

 There will be no refunds for cancellations within 72 hours of the tour date, except if you arrive in the city on the day of your tour, and your flight or cruise ship is late, in which case we will try to reschedule.
 If your flight or ship is canceled altogether, then we can give you a full refund provided you notify us at least 2 hours before the tour starts.

 You will have a full meal: wine (or beer), water, appetizers, first course, salad, main course, and dessert.
 Before the meal, there is a shopping tour to select the main ingredients with expert guidance.
-Usually, we visit the butchery, the artisan bakery and the wine store.
+Usually, we visit the butchery, the artisan bakery, and the wine store.
 If you choose the transport option then your initial transportation would be included in the tour price.

 Yes!
 We offer 50% discount for children ages 6 to 10 years old, and we do not charge for children under 6.

-We will give you a bottle of water to take with you on our shopping walk.
-If you decide to buy anything else for personal consumption, that would not be included in the price of the tour.
-Also, your transportation at the end of the tour is not included.
+Your transportation at the end of the tour is not included.
 We could organize a taxi for you at an additional price or we can give you directions and suggestions for how to get back home on your own or how to further explore the area.

 Our guides are bilingual, Spanish and English, and the tours are conducted in English.
 If someone attends that only speaks Spanish we will give the tour in both languages.
 Somos bilingües y podemos hacer el recorrido en Ingles y en Español.

 Yes!
 If someone in your party wants a vegetarian option we can accommodate that and plan an individual delicious alternative meal for them.
 You can ask us about our vegetarian option beforehand via email.

 We will end the tour with a cultural class on how Argentines greet and say goodbye to each other.